Dome of Soltaniyeh: History and patronage

 The Mongol invasion of the Islamic world began with the conquest of eastern Iran in 1221, and ultimately ended the period of Abbasid rule (750-1258).
 The Mongols conquered most of West Asia, and a branch of the dynasty known as the Ilkhanids (1256-1353) concentrated most of their power in Iran.
-While this conquest initially came as a devastation, the Ilkhanid period also saw major developments in art and architecture.
-By the architectural masterpiece that is the Dome of Soltaniyeh, the Ilkhanids proved to be capable as builders.

 The Mongol presence in Iran was marked by a shift away from traditional cities dependent on an agricultural hinterland to ones with an emphasis on access to pasture.
 An example of this new type of Mongol city was the city of Sultaniyya in northwestern Iran.
 Arghun, the Ilkhanid ruler of Iran at the time, established Sultaniyya as his summer capital.
 His son, Muhammad Oljeitu Khudabanda, furthered the city’s development and transformed it into the capital of the empire.
 After Oljeitu’s death, the city began a steady decline.
 Today, only two buildings remain that which show evidence signs of Sultaniyya’s its former wealth and importance: the octagonal tomb of the Dome of Soltaniyeh and an adjacent khanaqah, a building designed specifically for Sufi gatherings as a spiritual retreat.
 The quality of the preserved tomb attests to the richness of its patronage by the Sultan Oljeitu.

 The large domed tomb chamber of Oljeitu was meant to rival the colossal tomb built by the Seljuq Sultan Sanjar at Merv in 1157.
 The tomb of Oljeitu has an octagonal plan, like the Tomb of Ahmed Sanjar, with both complexes being sponsored by the Ilkhanid court and were considered some of the most prestigious buildings at the time.

 The Global Heritage site of Gonbad-e-sultaniyeh has been recognised as a UNESCO World Heritage Site since 2005.
 It followed the specific historic UNESCO criteria landscape of four characteristics: ancient and historical monuments, farms, urban landscapes, and the Historical Grass of Soltaniyeh.